 Khattar requests Javadekar to call meeting of CMs of Delhi, neighbouring states on pollution

+Echoing similar sentiments, Haryana's Deputy Chief Minister Dushyant Chautala said since it is an environmental issue all states should collectively take action, which has a long-term impact on combating air pollution and the matter can be resolved once and for all.
+"We should rise above politics," Chautala told to reporters here.

-The chief minister, in a telephonic conversation with Javadekar earlier in the day, requested him to convene a meeting, preferably on Sunday, to prepare a well thought-out strategy that would synergise the efforts of different organisations and the governments in the region.
-"The ongoing public health emergency in NCR is a matter of serious concern for all of us," he said.
+Khattar, in a telephonic conversation with Javadekar earlier in the day, requested him to convene a meeting, preferably on Sunday, to prepare a well-thought-out strategy that would synergize the efforts of different organisations and governments in the region.
+"The ongoing public health emergency in the NCR is a matter of serious concern for all of us," he said.

-To alleviate the suffering of people, there is a need for coordinating the efforts of all the stakeholders to tackle the issue in a more sensitive and responsible manner, Khattar said in an official statement here.
-He said as no single person, organisation or government can improve the quality of air in the NCR, "playing politics" on this serious situation is unfortunate and, in itself, a matter of concern.
+To alleviate the suffering of the people, there is a need for coordinating the efforts of all the stakeholders to tackle the issue in a more sensitive and responsible manner, the chief minister said in an official statement here.
+He said as no single person, organization or government can improve the quality of air in the NCR, "playing politics" on this serious situation is unfortunate and, in itself, a matter of concern.

-Following up his conversation with a letter, Khattar said the meeting of all chief ministers and environment ministers of the states concerned would help evolve an actionable plan and a joint strategy to address the serious situation and to mitigate the suffering and hardships of people.
-Delhi Chief Minister Arvind Kejriwal had claimed that Delhi had turned into a "gas chamber" due to smoke arising out of crop burning in Punjab and Haryana.
+Following up on his conversation with a letter, Khattar said the meeting of all chief ministers and environment ministers of the states concerned would help evolve an actionable plan and a joint strategy to address the serious situation and to mitigate the suffering and hardships of people.
+Delhi Chief Minister Arvind Kejriwal had claimed that the national capital had turned into a "gas chamber" due to smoke arising out of crop burning in Punjab and Haryana.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)